-1. Blue Hole Regional Park
+1. Go swimming at Blue Hole Regional Park

 Blue Hole Regional Park